 Who is Bonnie Blue – and why is the OnlyFans creator facing backlash?

-If you’re a person who considers themself to be extremely online, you may have come across the name Bonnie Blue recently.
-The OnlyFans adult content creator has sparked controversy after sharing that she has slept with hundreds of eighteen- and nineteen-year-old men (and filmed the encounters), after setting herself up in student heavy areas – such as during freshers’ weeks and spring break hotspots – and inviting them to meet her.
+If you’re a person who considers themself to be extremely online, you'll likely be familiar with the name Bonnie Blue.
+The OnlyFans adult content creator initially sparked controversy back in October 2024 after sharing that she had slept with hundreds of eighteen- and nineteen-year-old men (and filmed the encounters), by setting herself up in student heavy areas – such as during freshers’ weeks and spring break hotspots – and inviting them to meet her.

 Here’s what we know about Bonnie Blue and what the current conversation around her is.